 Spelling, Vocabulary, Grammar and Punctuation

 “At Crossacres, we want our children to have a deep understanding of how our language works, enabling them to make choices and have greater control over their writing.
 We aim to equip our children with the skills they need to use Standard English confidently and effectively throughout their school career and into their lives beyond school.”
 Miss.
-Parker
+Johnstone

 Design and Technology